Accommodations, Services, & Mission Statement

 - front row/preferred seating

-- sign language interpreters - If you are in need of sign language interpreters, make your request at least (6) weeks prior to the start of classes.
+- sign language interpreters - You must make your request at least (6) weeks prior to the start of classes.
 This will allow us time to schedule the appropriate provider.
-The longer the delay in requesting services, the greater the possibility that the interpreters will be unavailable.
+The longer the delay in requesting services, the greater the possibility that the provider will be unavailable.

 - advocacy and mediation